AJ McLean: Backstreet Boys

-In March 1992, an ad was placed in a local newspaper seeking young men between the ages of 16-19 for an audition for a new music group.
-Despite being 14 years old, he auditioned for the group.
+In March 1992, an ad was placed in a local newspaper seeking young men aged 16-19 for an audition with a new music group.
+Despite being 14, he auditioned for the group.
 By April 1992, McLean was officially the group's first member to join the newly formed Backstreet Boys.
 After six months at Osceola High School, he finished the remaining three years of high school through correspondence courses with a tutor on the road after joining the Backstreet Boys.
 McLean, Nick Carter, Howie Dorough, Kevin Richardson, and Richardson's cousin Brian Littrell formed the vocal group Backstreet Boys in 1993.
 The group enjoyed extensive commercial success throughout the late 1990s and early 2000s.

 Solo ventures

 Johnny No Name (2000)

 McLean created a character named "Johnny No Name" as his alter ego.
 He uses this as his name when not performing with other members of the Backstreet Boys.
 The character has similarities to McLean; for instance, both had single mothers and lived with their grandparents from a young age.
 There are also differences – Johnny has been to prison, whereas McLean has not.
 McLean has occasionally performed as Johnny No Name in rock/metal clubs around New York.
 He established the JNN Foundation to fund diabetes research and other causes, such as keeping music programs in schools.
 McLean also performed a nine-city tour to support VH1 Save the Music as Johnny No Name.
-A source said he would release a solo album as Johnny No Name, but it never happened.
+A source said he would release a solo album under the name Johnny No Name, but it never happened.

 McLean's alter ego was originally named Johnny Suede.
 This shared a name with a character played by Brad Pitt in a film of the same name, and when the film's movie studio Miramax threatened to sue McLean, he changed the name to Johnny No Name.